mjh508/mark-hurlstone.github.io/Teaching.md

 11. Week 11: [Item Response Theory.](Week 10.
 Item Response Theory)

 ## PSYC3310 Specialist Topics in Psychology
 This unit focuses on providing students with the opportunity to learn about and perform research in a specialist topic area of psychology.
 Teaching is by seminars (10×2 hours) and tutorials (10×2 hours) which are delivered to a small class of between 20–30 students.
 Evaluation is by small scale research project report (60%), research proposal (15%), ethics application (5%), class participation and informal group presentation (10%), and formal group presentation (10%).
 I have delivered topics in this unit spanning a wide range of areas including: Principles of Short-term and Episodic Memory, Psychology and Climate Change, and Political Psychology.
-For the past few years I have delivered a unit on Behavioural Economics.
+For the past few years I have delivered a topic on Behavioural Economics.

 #### Seminars
 1. Week 1: [Unit Outline and Topic Overview.]()